Tesla shares drop on price cut, disappointing Model 3 deliveries

 Total deliveries rose from the third quarter to 90,700 cars, but missed forecasts, which had been influenced by analysts’ expectations of a surge in buyers looking to cash in on the tax credit before year-end.

-The automaker’s third-quarter pre-tax profit was around $3,200 per vehicle delivered, but for the first nine months of 2018 the company suffered a third-quarter loss per vehicle delivered of $8,019.
+The automaker’s third-quarter pre-tax profit was around $3,200 per vehicle delivered, but for the first nine months of 2018 the company suffered a third-quarter loss per vehicle delivered of $8,019, according to Reuters calculations.

 Overall, total production rose 8 percent to 86,555 vehicles.
 The company churned out 61,394 Model 3s, up from a total of 53,239 Model 3s in the third quarter.

 “Tesla disappointed the market.
 The deliveries are below our estimates and the consensus estimates.
-I don’t expect that Tesla operates in the black in 2019,” Frank Schwope, an analyst with NORD/LB said.
+I don’t expect that Tesla operates in the black in 2019,” said Frank Schwope, an analyst with NORD/LB.

-Reporting by Sonam Rai and Akanksha Rana in Bengaluru; editing by Sweta Singh and Nick Zieminski
+Reporting by Sonam Rai and Akanksha Rana in Bengaluru, additional writing by Alexandria Sage; editing by Sweta Singh and Nick Zieminski